relaycoder/repograph/docs/repomix-output.md

   --ignore <pattern>       Glob pattern for files to ignore.
 Can be specified multiple times.
   --no-gitignore           Do not respect .gitignore files.
-  --ranking-strategy <name> The ranking strategy to use. (default: "pagerank", options: "pagerank", "git-changes") --log-level <level>      Set the logging level. (default: "info", options: "silent", "error", "warn", "info", "debug")
+  --ranking-strategy <name> The ranking strategy to use. (default: "pagerank", options: "pagerank", "git-changes") --max-workers <num>      Set the maximum number of parallel workers for analysis. (default: 1) --log-level <level>      Set the logging level. (default: "info", options: "silent", "error", "warn", "info", "debug")

 Output Formatting: